giandi/projectsend-legacy/README.md

 When a system user logs in to the system version, a check for database missing data will be made, and if anything is found, it will be updated automatically and a message will appear under the menu one time only.
 Whenever a new version is available, you will be notified in the admin panel via a message shown under the main menu.

-## Questions, ideas?
-Want to join the project?
+## How to join the project

+Questions, ideas?
 Send your message to contact@projectsend.org or join us on Facebook, on https://www.facebook.com/projectsend/

 ## Translations